Frequently asked Questions

 How much experience do I need to be able to take part?

-There are a range of options available to choose from, which are designed to accommodate young musicians from a range of backgrounds, interests and formal experience.
+There are different options available to choose from, which are designed to accommodate young musicians from a range of backgrounds, interests and formal experience.
 A willingness to learn, enthusiasm for making music with others, and an overall passion for music are the most important qualities required.

 Can you let me know about accessibility?

-King Charles Court is fully accessible and the course is open to disabled participants.
 We want to ensure a warm welcome to all so if you have any special requirements, it would be helpful if you discussed them in detail with us beforehand.
-Please contact us on 020 8305 4390 or firstname.lastname@example.org.
+Please contact us on 020 8305 4454 or email@example.com.

 Do you welcome international participants?

 Absolutely!
-Participants come from all over the world to take part in Summer Schools at Trinity Laban.
 We do ask that participants have a good command of spoken English, as classes are taught in English and there will not be any translators.
-Please note that the Young Musicians’ Summer School is a non-residential course; give this due consideration prior to booking.

 How many people might there be in a class?

-Sessions and workshops range from small groups to large ensembles.
-A variety of group sizes and formats is key to the ethos of the summer school.
-We aim to offer up to 70 places.
+Sessions and workshops range from small groups to larger ensembles.
+A variety of group sizes and formats is key to the ethos of the Summer Sessions.

 How long are the course days?